martintricaud/unitree-go2-webapp/README.md

 After calling "Damp", the robot will not move until BalanceStand has been called

 The Euler is not the same in Classic and Normal mode

+FreeWalk in AI mode is the most nervous mode and natural (no parasite steps)
 ### DUMP

 Cursor prompts for later: